ypinhsuan/tp/docs/DeveloperGuide.md

 ##### Aspect: Behaviour when returning from most recent recalled command

-Two alternative behaviours were considered when designing the recall command feature.
+Two possible behaviours were considered when designing the recall command feature.

 * **Alternative 1 (current choice):** Display any text the user had entered before recalling commands.
   * Pros: The user does not loose any progress to partially typed commands.